koii-network/docs/README.md

 ## 🌐 Project Overview

-Koii Network is a revolutionary decentralized infrastructure project designed to democratize the internet and return power to the people.
-Our mission is to create a community-owned and operated network that provides scalable, secure, and cost-effective computing resources.
+Koii Network is a groundbreaking decentralized infrastructure project aimed at democratizing the internet by creating a community-owned and operated network that provides scalable, secure, and cost-effective computing resources.

+### Mission
+To empower individuals by creating a decentralized computing ecosystem that returns control and value to its participants through innovative blockchain technology and community-driven infrastructure.

 ### Key Features
-- **Decentralized Cloud Computing**: Utilize existing consumer hardware to create a global, community-powered network
+- **Decentralized Cloud Computing**: Harness consumer hardware to build a global, community-powered network
 - **Gradual Consensus**: An innovative open standard for secure, distributed computing
 - **Task-Based Architecture**: Flexible framework for building decentralized applications
 - **Cost-Effective Solutions**: Reduce infrastructure costs by leveraging community-owned resources